 ASCENDANCY HEARTS & ARROWS: AN AMERICAN JEWELERS QUEST FOR THE RAREST ROUND BRILLIANT CUTS

-It was January of 2000 when we were introduced to our first Hearts & Arrows Round Brilliant Cuts.
-Two years earlier we had decided to enter the uncharted waters of the Internet while it was still in its infancy.
-And although we were quite unsure of what would happen.
-We weren’t clear exactly how consumers would react to buying diamonds online.
+In January of 2000 we were first introduced to a Hearts & Arrows Round Brilliant Cut diamond.
+Two years prior to this introduction, we made the decision to take the leap and enter the uncharted waters of the world wide web while still in its infancy.
+Although we were excited to see what would happen with this new venture, we weren’t clear on exactly how consumers would react to making a buying purchase online.
 When we first started publishing analysis on diamonds such as photomicrographs, the Sarine DiaMension® reports, and the lab reports such as GIA, we began getting inquiries for Hearts & Arrows diamonds.
 Never before had we witnessed cutting done at such precision, and now we had a tool (the “Hearts & Arrows Viewer”) to demonstrate to our clients the rare levels of precision cutting.
 Later that year, in June of 2000, we were introduced to technology that would help us critically analyze light return vs. light leakage in a diamond: the Ideal-Scope.
 The Ideal-Scope not only showed us optical precision but also showed us other factors that determine a diamond’s beauty, not only in round brilliant cuts but in all shapes and cutting styles.
 We were amazed at how the technology, for the most part, correlated with what our eyes were already seeing.
 This tool was the beginning of our journey into the world of diamond cut grading.